Rejuvenated Paul leads Suns over Nuggets 122-105 in Game 1

 Nikola Jokic led the Nuggets with 22 points but went cold while the Suns made their second half run.
 Aaron Gordon added 18 points while Michael Porter Jr. had 15.

+Jokic took some of the blame, saying he should have been more aggressive during the second half.
+The MVP candidate shot 10 of 23 from the field.

+“When things aren’t going our way, we need to be more decisive,” Jokic said.
+“We need to know what we are doing as a group.”

 The big man matchup between Jokic and Ayton delivered in the first quarter as the two teams fought to a 28-all tie.
-Ayton threw down a thunderous dunk over Michael Porter Jr. while Jokic used his strength and positioning to make five of six shots.
+Ayton threw down a thunderous dunk over Porter while Jokic used his strength and positioning to make five of six shots.

 Denver led 58-57 at halftime.
 Jokic had 15 points and six rebounds before the break while Booker and Ayton countered with 11 points each for the Suns.